-2-4 pm Arrive @ station, check in with medicals, tour permit, and Texas regulation forms Introduction by Island Mate, settle into quarters, camp tour, swim test Beach time for Scouts with Staff until Dinner.
-6:00 pm Strike Colors (Field Uniform) - parade ground 6:10 pm Dinner @ Laguna Station 7:30 pm Meet with Island Guides discuss the weekly itinerary.
-Leaders Meeting, and Evening Program 10:30 pm Quiet Hour 11:00 pm Lights Out
+- 2-4 pm Arrive @ Station, check in with medical forms, and Texas regulation forms.
+Introduction by Island Mate, settle into quarters, camp tour, swim test.
+Beach time for scouts with Station staff until dinner. - 6:00 pm Strike Colors (Field Uniform) Parade Ground - 6:10 pm Dinner @ Laguna Station - 7:30 pm Meet with Island Guides to discuss the weekly itinerary.
+Leader's meeting and evening program. - 10:30 pm Quiet Hour - 11:00 pm Lights Out

 Monday through Friday program schedules and crew responsibilities will be discussed and modified at the 7:30 PM meeting with the crew and staff.
-Emergency procedures and weather related issues will be discussed at this meeting.
+Emergency procedures and weather issues will be discussed at this meeting.

-All discussion on the schedule will be made by the crew and a representative for the camp wide activities.
+All discussions about the schedule will be made by the crew and a Laguna Station representative for the camp activities.